Masks are not required to visit our museum but feel free to wear them if you feel more comfortable! Our cleaning protocols remain in place.

 A few things you need to know before visiting…

-Beginning July 7, the Discovery Museum will offer special summer hours Wednesday – Saturday from 9:30 am-3:30 pm.
-Visitors are asked to preregister and to plan on no more than a two hour visit as we will still be running at reduced capacity.
+The Discovery Museum continues to be open to the public on Wednesday – Saturday from 9:30 am-3:30 pm.
 The museum will close at 3:30 pm for cleaning, so please plan accordingly.

 Procedures to keep us all safe!